habbes/techies-welfare/server/README.md

 This will run the server locally on port `4000`

-### Run the CLI setup
+### Run the CLI setup to register initial admin

 The project contains a CLI app that you can use to run some administrative commands.

 The app does not have a sign-up feature.
 Members can only be added by admins.
-The register the initial admin, run the following command:
+To register the initial admin, run the following command:

 ```